Administrative Services / City Clerk

 The City's Non-Discrimination Policy assures that no person shall, on the grounds of race, color, national origin or sex, as provided by Title VI of the federal Civil Rights Act, be excluded from participation in, be denied benefits of, or otherwise subjected to discrimination.

-For more information about Title VI, please refer to our Title VI brochure, the WSDOT Recipient Policy and the 2020 Annual Report.
+For more information about Title VI, please refer to our Title VI brochure, the WSDOT Nondiscrimination Agreement and the 2020 Annual Report.
 Also available is the City's Civil Rights & Title VI Complaint Procedures & Claim Form in English, Russian and Spanish.

 The City's policy on Reasonable Accommodation-Service Animals in Public Facilities and Programs provides equal access for the public regarding accommodation and the use of service animals in public areas of city facilities and in programs.
 Please refer to the City's Request for Accommodation should you seek access to services and programs for persons with a qualifying disability.

 The City Clerk serves as the Claims Agent for the City of Battle Ground.

 The law grants cities the right to have notice of a hazard and a reasonable opportunity to correct it before a finding of negligence can be found.
 Claims must be filed within the appropriate statutes of limitations that is governed by Washington State law.